mongodb/mongo-hadoop/README.md

 * Source data can be filtered with queries using the MongoDB query language
 * Supports Hadoop Streaming, to allow job code to be written in any language (python, ruby, nodejs currently supported)
 * Can read data from MongoDB backup files residing on s3, hdfs, or local filesystems
-* Can write data out in .bson format, which can then be imported to any mongo database with `mongorestore`
+* Can write data out in .bson format, which can then be imported to any MongoDB database with `mongorestore`
 * Work with BSON/MongoDB documents in other Hadoop tools such as **Pig** and **Hive**.

 ## Download